Setting up a New Group on the Hub

 Creating a New 'Child' XR Group

-If you are part of a large organisation which has numerous working groups (e.g. a large working group like Communities, you may have a number of large and separate working groups, for example: 'Mass Mobilisation', 'Regional Development',etc.).
+If you are part of a large circle which has numerous working groups (e.g. a large working group like Pathways, you may have a number of large and separate working groups, for example: 'Talks and Trainings', 'Foundation Programme',etc.).
 If this is the situation for your circle, you can create separate Hub Groups for your working groups on the Hub, alongside new services that group provides.

 To create a new group, go to your group in My XR Groups; click the New Child XR Group button.
 Alternatively, click on the 'New Child Group' green font option via the 'My Groups\Admin' option from the grey menu bar along the top of your window.
 (See image above)